-Formed when the Denison Dam was built in 1944, Lake Texoma borders the states of Texas and Oklahoma with over 580 miles of shoreline.
+Formed when the Denison Dam was built in 1944, Lake Texoma borders the states of Texas and Oklahoma with a thousand miles of shoreline.
 It’s sheer size and proximity to both the Dallas-Fort Worth area and Oklahoma City, contribute to it’s popularity – attracting approximately 6 million visitors a year.

 Free-flowing current in the Red River makes Texoma one of the few lakes in Texas with a self-sustaining population of striped bass, and one of only eight inland freshwater reservoirs worldwide where this species has spawned.
 In addition to “Stripers” other species found in Lake Texoma include Blue & channel catfish, White & striped bass, Largemouth bass, Spotted bass, Smallmouth bass, Black & white crappie and Bluegill.
 A lake for all seasons, fishing on Lake Texoma is a year ‘round event!

 Lake Texoma, one of the largest reservoirs in the United States, is a deep water reservoir with deep channels formed by the Red River from the west and the Washita River from the north.
 The surface area is approximately 89,000 acres with 580 of miles of shoreline.
 Power boating, sailing, personal watercraft, water skiing and wind surfing are all popular pursuits.
 Lake Texoma has become a major sailing center based on the lake’s size, depth and miles of sailing shoreline.
 Beautiful coves offer quite respites for anchoring up and enjoying the natural beauty that surrounds Lake Texoma.
 Known for gorgeous sunrise and sunsets, early mornings and late afternoons are popular times for cruising.
 Local charter companies offer everything from Eagle watching tours to late afternoon sunset cruise or river floating adventures.